-During Osmond's tenure, CAC has expanded its docent tour program which now has 450 volunteers that give 85 different tours, totaling more than 7,000 tour departures annually.
-It is recognized internationally as one of the leading programs of its kind.
-Osmond initiated Open House Chicago, a free citywide annual architecture festival that attracts almost 100,000 people annually and the popular Chicago Model, a permanent scale model exhibition of the city.
-Osmond spearheaded the launch of the Association of Architecture Organizations that now has 160 international members.
+During Osmond's tenure, the CAC has expanded its docent tour program which now has 450 volunteers that give 85 different tours, totaling more than 7,000 tour departures annually and recognized internationally as one of the leading programs of its kind.
+Osmond initiated Open House Chicago, a free citywide annual architecture festival that attracts 100,000 people annually; and spearheaded the launch of the Association of Architecture Organizations that now has 160 international members.

-CAC reaches more than 44,000 students annually through its youth education programs.
-Other education initiatives include three curricular resources for K-12 teachers and students-Schoolyards to Skylines (K-8), The Architecture Handbook (high school) and DiscoverDesign.org, a digital learning program-that are all used throughout the country, all of which have been recognized with an AIA Honor Award.
+CAC reaches more than 44,000 students in 2017 through its youth education programs.
+In 2017, CAC published No Small Plans, a graphic novel that is the centerpiece of a civic engagement program with Chicago students.
+30,000 copies will be given to Chicago student over the next five years.
+Other education initiatives include three curricular resources for K-12 teachers and students-Schoolyards to Skylines (K-8), The Architecture Handbook (high school) and DiscoverDesign.org, a digital learning program-that are all used throughout the county, all of which have been recognized with an AIA Honor Award.